Information for Physics Majors & Minors

 The minimum grade for a course to count towards the physics major is a C-.

-Course Requirements at a Glance (updated August 2023 to reflect the new labs)
+Course Requirements at a Glance (updated August 2024)

 The Physics Core – All physics majors must complete a core of physics and mathematics courses as follows: